junaga/snippets/readme.md

-This repo has code snippets I frequently use.
 Not everything can be automated.
 Correction: Some things **should not** be automated.
-It creates more complexity overhead, then it could possible ever ease.
+It creates more complexity overhead, then it could possible ever reduce.

 ### `.gitignore`